jplhomer/superflare/packages/superflare/docs/design.md

 - Need storage?
 R2.
 - Need database?
 D1.
 - Need queues?
 Queues.
+- Realtime stuff?
+Durable Objects.
+- Recurring things?
+Scheduled jobs.

-The list goes on and on. _Constraints are good_.
+The list goes on and on.

+_Constraints are good_.

 ### Not a Framework

 Superflare is _not a framework_.
 It's a full-stack toolkit.

-I've built my [fair](https://flareact.com/) [share](https://github.com/shopify/hydrogen-v1) of React meta-frameworks, and I don't yearn to venture into that land yet again.
+I've built my [fair](https://flareact.com/) [share](https://github.com/shopify/hydrogen-v1) of React meta-frameworks.
+I'm taking a break for a bit.

-There are some really good solutions today:
+Plus, there are some really good solutions today:

 - Remix
 - Next.js, especially the `/app` directory with RSC
 - Nuxt.js if you use Vue
-- lots more
+- ...lots more

 There are really smart people working on these solutions, and they're trying to build them really well.
 I'm not trying to do that — I'm trying to scratch my own itch and have fun.